vlaxen/vlaxen/README.md

-- 👋 Hi, I’m @vlaxen
+- 👋 Hi, I’m Vlsdimir!
-- 👀 I’m interested in arduino
+- 👀 I’m interested in QA
-- 🌱 I’m currently learning pyton and QA automation
+- 🌱 I’m currently learning Java and QA automation
 - 💞️ I’m looking to collaborate on any project as QA engeneer
-- 📫 How to reach me ...
+- 📫 My e-mail is v7@ya.ru

 <!---
 vlaxen/vlaxen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.